MrHolmes19/comparaencasa-challenge/README.md

 ## Back-end App

 I built the application with Django using the Django REST Framework library.
 I generated a "Cars" model with the requested 3 columns and a view with ModelViewSet for the CRUD.
 In the same view I overrode the list method and introduced the corresponding logic (caching and retrieving).
-I didn't worry about security as it's a small sample project
+I didn't worry about security (using environment variables) as it's a small sample project

 http://127.0.0.1:8000/cars/carplates/